How Effective Are NPM Malicious Package Detectors? A Large-Scale Empirical Study: Empirical Results

 \subsection{RQ1: Detection Effectiveness}

 \textbf{Results \& Analysis.} Table~\ref{tab:F1_perform} presents the detection performance of all evaluated tools.
 Detection effectiveness varies dramatically across paradigms.
 Among static-based tools, GuardDog achieves the best overall balance with an F1-score of 93.32\%, while GENIE sacrifices recall for near-perfect precision and Packj\_static does the opposite, generating 6,234 false positives to recover 98.69\% of malicious packages.
 Dynamic analysis improves recall to 95.47\% but compounds the false positive problem, with Packj\_trace producing 4,656 FP.
-ML-based tools exhibit a consistent precision-recall trade-off: SAP\_DT and SAP\_RF attain near-perfect precision yet miss roughly one-third of malicious packages, whereas SAP\_XGB and the MalPacDetector variants offer a more balanced trade-off with F1-scores ranging from 83.32\% to 88.66\%.
-SocketAI, the only LLM-based detector, achieves only 44.41\% recall, missing 3,569 packages, which renders it impractical as a standalone detection tool.
+ML-based tools exhibit a consistent precision-recall trade-off: SAP\_DT and SAP\_RF attain near-perfect precision yet miss roughly one-third of malicious packages, whereas SAP\_XGB, the MalPacDetector variants, and ProfMal offer a more balanced trade-off with F1-scores ranging from 83.32\% to 88.66\%.
+The sharpest contrast appears within the LLM paradigm.
+SocketAI achieves only 44.41\% recall, missing 3,569 packages, which renders it impractical as a standalone detection tool, whereas IntelGuard attains the highest F1-score of all evaluated tools (95.98\%) by grounding its judgments in retrieved threat intelligence knowledge base.
+EMPHunter ranks candidate packages rather than classifying them and is therefore reported separately (Table~\ref{tab:emphunter_perform}).

 We analyze the detection logic of each tool through source-code inspection to understand why these performance differences exist.

 \textit{Capability-end tools} flag any invocation of sensitive APIs regardless of context.
 Packj\_static maps 56 JavaScript APIs to 10 permission categories and flags any matching package, achieving 98.69\% recall but a signal-to-noise ratio of 1:71.
 OSSGadget's false positives arise largely from matching keywords such as \texttt{curl} and \texttt{wget} in README files and comments rather than executable code, a structural flaw no rule update can fully resolve.